MIGZnumberONE/TheEntropyParadox/README.md

 # Password generator

-A simple password generator in React that generates random passwords based on various criteria.
+A password generator in React that generates random passwords based on various criteria.

 ## Features